 2. When they are dry, cut the four chenille stems in half to make 8.
 Bend each chenille stem once to make a leg, and while holding the two paper plates together, put the chenille stem in between the plates and staple it down.
 Do this with all 8 legs and then use the stapler to close around the rest of the plates.

 3. Glue on eight wiggly eyes of different sizes on the top of your spider.
 (As a side note, my kids are way smarter than me because I didn't even know that most spiders have eight eyes.
 After they insisted on gluing on 8 eyes, I googled it and sure enough, they were right!)

 4. Lastly, punch a hole in the top of the spider and tie a white string through it so you can hang it up as if it's coming down it's spider web.

-Luke's black spider was extra creepy!!
+My son's black spider is extra creepy!!
 He told me it was a black widow.
 Yikes!
 These look super fun hanging down at varying lengths along my living room curtains as Halloween decorations.

 - Miss Spider's Tea Party by David Kirk